 How do I reach out to my academic advisor or find out who they are?

-I am worried that my internet will not allow me to participate in State Start-Up.
+I am worried that my internet will not allow me to participate in a virtual State Orientation.

 - What if I don't have internet or it's a very unstable connection?

 - Several companies have stepped up and are offering upgraded internet packages for free or discounted rates.
 We encourage you to contact your provider to learn more about what that looks like for you specifically in your area.

 - Some communities have also offered free Wi-Fi spaces from the parking lots.
 Check with areas such as a local library or community center for what might be available.

 When will I receive my student ID?

 You will pick up your ID Card during your in-person State Orientation program.
 If you attend a virtual program plan on getting your student ID when you join us on campus at the start of the semester.

 I'm currently a student and looking for help.

 Then you've come to the right place!
 If you're looking for help in finding many of the resources at Indiana State University or help with becoming your best self in terms of your classwork, check out our Success at State page.
 If you don't see what you're looking for on that page, send us an email at firstname.lastname@example.org.